-Although the City's portfolio of financial investments has historically outperformed industry benchmarks, the restrictive scope for investment (per Ministerial Order) and suppressed market conditions place this performance at risk; this plan reflects conservative investment return assumptions in the medium to long term.
+Although the City's portfolio of financial investments has historically outperformed industry benchmarks, this plan reflects conservative investment return assumptions in the medium to long term.
 Further, the financial position of the City is affected through adjustments to provisions, in part determined by reference to long term bond rates, and fixed asset revaluations.